samibirnbaum/Memorial-Notifier-API/README.md

 Every request made to the API will require a valid [JWT](https://jwt.io/).

-This is expected to be in the Request header in a `key/value` format:
+This is expected to be in the request `header` in a `key/value` format:

 `Authorization: Bearer <JWT>`